jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 in support for the new PR.
 If you do, be sure to do it in a comment -- not in a commit message and not in the PR description.

-In general, never put GitHub usernames in commits and PR descriptions; this can cause endless annoying notifications for those concerned.
+Never put GitHub usernames in commits and PR descriptions; this can cause endless annoying notifications for those concerned.

 [Add info on when to add release notes]